-- a) Highly valued views (see Policy Map 6 below and description in Appendix C) to and from prominent historical landmarks including St Nicholas' Church and Gayton Mill Tower which contribute greatly to achieving a sense of place and the setting of these important heritage assets. - b) The important contribution the surrounding landscape character makes to the setting of heritage assets including St Nicholas' Church, Gayton Mill Tower and Gayton Hall. - Open views from roads and pathways at settlement edges out onto open landscape including defined visually important gaps and defined locally valued views (see Policy Map 6 below and description in Appendix C). - d) Existing important landscape features including pasture land along Back Street providing an important setting to St Nicholas' Church (opposite Gayton Hall driveway) and to the south of Manor Farm along Back Street, Gayton village sign on the grass triangle, hedgerows, water features, trees and deep verges fronting properties.
+- a) Highly valued views (see Policy Map 6 below and description in Appendix C) to and from prominent historical landmarks including St Nicholas' Church and Gayton Mill Tower which contribute greatly to achieving a sense of place and the setting of these important heritage assets. - b) The important contribution the surrounding landscape character makes to the setting of heritage assets including St Nicholas' Church, Gayton Mill Tower and Gayton Hall. - c) The key features of the defined visually important gaps and defined locally valued views (see Policy Map 6 below and the description in Appendix C). - d) Existing important landscape features including pasture land along Back Street providing an important setting to St Nicholas' Church (opposite Gayton Hall driveway) and to the south of Manor Farm along Back Street, Gayton village sign on the grass triangle, hedgerows, water features, trees and deep verges fronting properties.